naveenkumar337/datastructure-codes/README.md

 - Mainly used at when we store a values and key at our own way.
 - We mainly observe in this list at library systems.
 - It allows Heterogeneous data.
+ ---

+## 3.SORTEDMAP:
+It is an child interface of collection framework(Map Interface). this interface extends map interface and provide a total ordering of elements.

+The default natural sorting order was done by key  and customized sorting order also done by key by using comparartor.

+**METHODS:**

+1. Object firstKey()
+2. Object lastKey()
+3. SortedMap headMap(Object Key)
+4. SortedMap tailMap(Object Key)
+5. SortedMap SubMap(Object Key1,Object Key2)
+6. Comparator comparator()

+ ---
 ## 4.TREEMAP
+Uderlying datastructure is redblack tree.

+Insertion order is not preserved and its is based on some sorting order of keys.

+Duplicate keys are not allowed,but values can be duplicated.

+If we are depending on default natural sorting order compalsary keys should be homogeneos and comparable, otherwise we get CLASSCATEXCEPTION.

+If we declare our own sorting order the keys need not to homogeneous, values may be homogeneous based on compare method.

+NULLACEPTANCE:
+---
+For non-empty treemap if we are trying to insert an entry with null key we will get ruen time exception:NULLPOINTER EXCEPTION.

+For empty treemap as the first entry with null key is allowed, but after inserting that entry if we trying to any other entry then we will get runtime exception: NULLPOINTER EXCEPTION.

+---
+*NOTE: the above null aceptance rull will bw aplicable only upto 1.6v, after that we don't have null aceptance for key*

 Treemap is chaild interface of naigablemap itss extends Sortedmap its Extends map. orally,Treemap is a chaild interface of map.

 It was mainly used for to insert data into descending or ascending order with insertion order(key).it follows the insertion order.